 Where should you begin?

 If you’re new to the Ned rig for bass fishing, the best place to start is with the Z-Man Finesse TRDs (colloquially and lovingly referred to as “turds”) or Z-Man TRD CrawZ rigged on a Z-Man Finesse ShroomZ jighead.
 Start with a 1/6 or 1/10 ounce jighead (go heavier if you’re fishing deeper water with current and lighter if you’re fishing shallower, still water) and unless fishing extremely stained water, try sticking with Green Pumpkin or natural shad and craw imitating colors to “match-the-hatch” of local forage.
-Throw the rig on a light spinning set-up (we recommend a Shimano Stradic Ci4+ 2500 paired with a 7 foot 3 inch, medium-light Zodias Spinning Rod) spooled up with 10 to 12 pound braid and 6 pound fluoro leader.
+Throw the rig on a light spinning set-up (for those on a budget, we recommend a Daiwa Revros 2500 paired with a 7 foot, Medium-Light Dobyns Fury Spinning Rod and for those with money to spare, a Daiwa Tatula LT 2500 paired with a 7 foot, Medium-Light Dawia Tatula Elite Series Spinning Rod) spooled up with 10 to 12 pound braid and 6 pound fluoro leader.